IABTechLab/uid2docs/docs/ref-info/ref-tokens.md

 - UID2 tokens are case sensitive.
 - The token value is opaque: do not make any assumptions about the format or about the length of the string.
 - The token has a limited life, but can be refreshed using the refresh token.
-- The token can be refreshed many times as long as it's always refreshed before expiration.
+- The token can be refreshed many times, to get a new UID2 token, as long as the UID2 token is always refreshed before the refresh token expires.
+- If the token has expired, or as an alternative to refreshing an existing token, you can always generate a new UID2 token from the original hashed or unhashed email address or phone number.
 - Publishers send UID2 tokens in the bidstream.
 - Refreshing a UID2 token does not invalidate/expire the original or previous UID2 token.
 You can still use the earlier token until it expires.
 - When the UID2 Operator service receives the refresh token with a request for a new UID2 token, it checks for user opt-out.
 If the user has opted out of UID2, no new UID2 token is generated.
 For details, see [User Opt-Out](../getting-started/gs-opt-out.md).